brave/cookiemonster/README.md

 import { checkPage } from 'cookiemonster';

 const result = await checkPage({
   url: 'https://example.com',        // URL to visit
   seconds: 4,                        // delay before checking for a notice
   interactive: false,                // show the browser while running?
-  executablePath: '/path/to/binary' // what browser to run });
+  executablePath: '/path/to/binary', // what browser to run
+  disableCookieList: true,           // ignore rules from EasyList Cookie?
+});
 ```